engineyard/ey-docs/pages/appcloud_glossary.md

 ## Takeover

-Takeover is the Engine Yard failover process for recovering from an AppCloud application master failure.
+Takeover is the Engine Yard process for recovering from an AppCloud application master failure.
 For more information about takeovers, see [[AppCloud application master takeover|instance-takeover]].

 ## Volumes